thebergamo/react-native-fbsdk-next/README.md

 - `advertiserIDCollectionEnabled` (_boolean_): Enable advertiser ID collection.
 Default `false`.
 - `autoLogAppEventsEnabled` (_boolean_): Default `false`.
 - `isAutoInitEnabled` (_boolean_): Default `false`.

+> If you are migrating from `expo-facebook` to this library, it is important to consider that `clientToken` was not required in `expo-facebook`, but it is required here.
+You can get that value from "Facebook Developers > Your App > Configurations > Advanced".

 #### Example